mtouir/testfos/README.md

 5- Open the projet in PHPStorm.

-6- Set up Symfony and Composer command line tools (project).
+6- Set up Composer command line tools (project).

+7- Copy your old parameters.yml to the folder app\config.

+8- Run the command: composer update.

-7- Check the database name in parameters.yml
+9- Check the database name in parameters.yml

-    If a database error occurs, create a new one using doctrine:database:create then doctrine:schema:create.
+    If a database error occurs, create a new database using doctrine:database:create then doctrine:schema:create.

-8- Enjoy working on your project :)
+10- Enjoy working on your project :)